CHOOSE Act Information

 Initially, eligibility for the first two years will be based on income criteria, with families of four earning approximately $95,000 or less, students with special needs and active-duty service members enrolled in or assigned to a priority schools.
 Preference will be given to the first 500 spots for students with special needs.
 After the initial phase of two years, the income threshold will be removed, but priority will be given to economically disadvantaged families.

 The Department of Revenue (DOR) has officially selected ClassWallet as the platform vendor for the program.
 ClassWallet is a well-established vendor used by ESA programs in other states.
 Additionally, they have partnered with FACTS for the application process, which many of our member schools are already familiar with.
-Here is a helpful link from Arizona’s ESA, which should give an overview of what the program might look like in Alabama.

 The Department of Revenue (DOR) has also chosen Markstein, a marketing firm out of Birmingham, to manage the program’s promotional materials.
 You can also sign up for email updates through the Department of Revenue’s website.